Application IPs Datasets

 The shared_score provides information on IP sharing.
 Every IP is given a score from 0 (dedicated) to 100 (shared).
 Details on the scores are provided in the table below.

-40-60 Gah.
-This often happens on churned IPs (dedicated to one app, then later dedicated to a different app).
+Gah.
+This often happens when IPs are churned (dedicated to one app, then later dedicated to a different app).